You can say that a person is prosperous when he is successful and happy with his life and career. The same is true with a nation.

 3. Governance: This indicates how the country performed in three areas – effective governance, rule of law, and political participation and democracy.

-4. Business Environment: This shows the entrepreneurial environment of the country, its barriers to innovation, business infrastructure, and flexibility of the labor market.
+4. Business Environment: This shows the entrepreneurial environment of the country.
+It can depend on innovation, infrastructure, and property development possibilities with or without the help of business service providers like Lincoln Frost.

 5. Natural Environment: This indicates how the country performed in three areas – preservation efforts, environmental pressures, and the quality of the natural environment.